Liteserver node

 sudo apt install ufw

-- Allow ssh connections:
+- Enable SSH connections:

 sudo ufw allow ssh

-- Allow the port specified in the
+- Ensure that you allow the port indicated in the

 config.json